 So, whatever your level or interest, email us today to experience the thrill of our medical history Learning Programme.
-Take a look at the following list of 40 classic and sometimes macabre topics, from blood-letting and amputations, dissections and diseases, to the history of the NHS and the development of pharmacy.
-We guarantee you’ll find something to wet your appetite!
+Take a look at the following list of macabre topics, from blood-letting and amputations, dissections and diseases, to the history of the NHS and the development of pharmacy.
+We guarantee you’ll find something to whet your appetite!

 Lectures, Demonstration, Tours and Special Exhibitions

-Listed below are 40 possible subjects which can link either with objects held in the collection or other artefacts or buildings in the Bath area.
-We aim to recruit people with specialist knowledge to chair these talks or demonstrations.
-The topics may be of interest to schools offering studies in GCSE History of Medicine modules or to those involved in health care who would like to know more about how modern medical practice developed.
+Listed below are some possible subjects which can link either with objects held in the collection or other artefacts or buildings in the Bath area.
+The topics may be of interest to schools offering studies in GCSE History of Medicine modules or to those interested in health care who would like to know more about how modern medical practice developed.